How to design your kitchen:

 Appliances:

 The sky is the limit with appliances with so many new models coming out all the time.
 Honestly, if you’re looking for a budget kitchen, buy your own appliances online.
-They’ll be cheaper and better than most places supplied by cheap kitchen.
+They’ll be cheaper than most products supplied by cheap kitchen designer.

-If you want something higher end, speak with your designer to understand what’s good and what will fit your needs.
+If you want something higher-end, speak with your designer to understand what’s good and will fit your needs.
 They’ll guide you and help you purchase something suitable.